sbazaz/ulwd/README.md

 ./AInScan_IEPE
 ```

 #### Note: The DAQ module's firmware is stored in a volatile memory, therefor when the WebDAQ system is shut down the firmware image will be lost.
-The ulGetDeviceInvetory function loads the firmware image to the module when it is invoked for the first time after system boot.
+The ulGetDeviceInvetory function loads the firmware image to the module when it is invoked for the first time after system boot up.
 Loading the firmware image takes about 5 to 8 seconds.